solarlabsteam/cosmos-exporter/README.md

 - Persistence (with `--bech-prefix persistence --denom uxprt`)
 - Cosmos (with `--bech-prefix cosmos --denom uatom`).
 The queries can take a long time though (apparently more than 90 seconds), so adjust the scrape timings and timeouts accordingly.
 - Akash (with `--bech-prefix akash --denom uakt`)
-- Iris (with `--bech-account-prefix iaa --bech-consensus-node-prefix ica --bech-validator-prefix iva  --bech-account-pubkey-prefix ivc --bech-consensus-node-pubkey-prefix icp --bech-validator-pubkey-prefix ivc --denom uiris`)
+- Iris (with `--bech-account-prefix iaa --bech-consensus-node-prefix ica --bech-validator-prefix iva  --bech-account-pubkey-prefix iap --bech-consensus-node-pubkey-prefix icp --bech-validator-pubkey-prefix ip --denom uiris`)
+- crypto.org (with `--bech-account-prefix cro --bech-consensus-node-prefix crocnclcons --bech-validator-prefix crocncl  --bech-account-pubkey-prefix cropub --bech-consensus-node-pubkey-prefix crocnclconspub --bech-validator-pubkey-prefix crocnclpub --denom basecro`)

 This won't work with the following blockchains:
 - Sentinel - it doesn't expose gRPC endpoint for now.
 Should be fixed in sentinel-hub v0.6.0